rails/rails/guides/source/active_record_migrations.md

 (for example with `bin/rails db:rollback`), edit your migration, and then run `bin/rails db:migrate` to run the corrected version.

-In general, editing existing migrations is not a good idea.
+In general, editing existing migrations that have been already committed to source control is not a good idea.
 You will be creating extra work for yourself and your co-workers and cause major headaches if the existing version of the migration has already been run on production machines.
 Instead, you should write a new migration that performs the changes you require.

-Editing a freshly generated migration that has not yet been committed to source control (or, more generally, which has not been propagated beyond your development machine) is relatively harmless.
+However, editing a freshly generated migration that has not yet been committed to source control (or, more generally, which has not been propagated beyond your development machine) is relatively harmless.

 The `revert` method can be helpful when writing a new migration to undo previous